elishabaii/liftoff-assignments/C1-Online_Profiles/README.md

-# Online Profiles
-For this assignment you will need to upload your resume and provide links to your GitHub account and your LinkedIn account.
+# Online ProfilesFor this assignment you will need to upload your resume and provide links to your GitHub account and your LinkedIn account.

 ## Assignment Description
 [Online Profiles Assignment](https://education.launchcode.org/liftoff/modules/assignments/online-profiles)